department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/research/oct-2020-cc-provider-discovery/conversation-guide-cc-discovery.md

 * Watch for:
     * Are they able to easily navigate the map?
-    * Does the map make more sense than the list
+    * Does the map make more sense to them than the list?

 ### Task 8 - Remove a Provider